Kuipo/Hades2-NSFW-Resprite/README.md

 ## ToDo

-1. Finalize all the portrait placements.
-I haven't run across all the images in-game yet and usually once I run across them in-game I need to adjust their placements to make them look appropriate.
-2. I would love to add the effects that I needed to disable for all the portraits (glint, flames, blinking, moonglow, wiggle, etc.) but I don't know how to do that without a massive amount of work
+1. I would love to add the effects that I needed to disable for all the portraits (glint, flames, blinking, moonglow, wiggle, etc.) but I don't know how to do that without a massive amount of work
-3. Add additional artwork to replace the following images:
+2. Add additional artwork to replace the following images:
     `Portrait_Mel_EmpatheticFlushed_01`
     `Portrait_Mel_PleasedFlushed_01`
     `Portrait_Nemesis_Flushed_01`